 The APS X-ray Science Division develops novel X-ray instrumentation and techniques, and is responsible for the operation of APS-supported beamlines.
 XSD will need to maintain the productivity of these beamlines while simultaneously transitioning to a portfolio of beamlines and instruments that will more fully exploit the unique characteristics of the upgraded APS.
 Accomplishing this transition will require directing investments towards beamlines and technologies aligned with APS-U. Where possible we will seek to leverage these efforts through collaborations with Collaborative Access Teams, Argonne Divisions, and other light sources both within and beyond the DOE complex.
-Choices will have to be made to close and/or restructure particular research programs as part of the evolution of the facility.
-The newly available resources can then be redirected to enhance programs aligned with anticipated future user demand resulting from the scientific opportunities provided by the APS upgrade.
+One goal will be to establish entirely capabilities enabled by the upgrade and empower them to be ready to solve grand scientific challenges of the future.
+Another goal will be to strengthen successful programs that are in high-demand for the science in the US, and adapt them permanently to the challenges and the new opportunities provided by the upgrade.

-Goals and Action Plan for FY2020
+Goals and Action Plan for FY2021

-- Maintain active and productive user programs on XSD operated beamlines, and develop innovative instrumentation that further advances the beamline capabilities. - Develop the full final designs for the APS-U feature beamlines.
-Finalize plans for APS-U funded enhancements to the other XSD beamlines.
-These APS-U enhancements will be coordinated with other operations-funded beamline improvements. - Work with APS-U personnel on finalizing construction of the APS-U IDEA beamline.
-Implement a long-range R&D plan for optics and instrument testing, and deploy the RAVEN ptychographic laminography instrument on this beamline. - Work with APS-U staff on the construction and commissioning of the 25-ID Advanced Spectroscopy beamline.
-After commissioning, transfer spectroscopy programs from 20-ID, and start consolidation of time-resolved spectroscopy programs from 11-ID-D and 7-ID onto 25-ID. - Complete on-going major beamline upgrades: - Cant 2-ID to enable fully independent operation of the D and E stations in order to enhance nano-scale scanning-probe capabilities essential for APS-U - Implement High-Throughpout High Energy Diffraction Microscopy (HT-HEDM) at the newly extend 6-ID-D beamline. - Continue use of the Modular Deposition System (MDS) for fabrication of novel multilayer optics. - Implement scientific computing strategies that leverage on-demand highperformance computing resources at the APS and Argonne in the context of APS and APS-U, and through partnerships with other BES light sources and ASCR facilities.
+- Maintain active and productive user programs on XSD operated beamlines by implementing remote access and automation at the beamlines in response to the current pandemic, including sample environments that can be operated remotely.
+Continue the development of novel innovative instrumentation that further advances the beamline capabilities. - Develop the full final designs for the APS-U feature beamlines and enhancements with particular emphasis placed on completing the end-station instruments. - Work with APS-U staff on completing construction and commissioning of the 25-ID ASL and 28-ID IDEA beamlines, and start preparation for construction of 4-ID POLAR beamline.
+After 25-ID commissioning, transfer spectroscopy programs from 20-ID, and start consolidation of time-resolved spectroscopy programs from 11-ID-D and 7-ID onto this beamline.
+Decommission 4-ID-C and transition some capabilities to 29-ID. - Complete upgrade of 2-ID to enable fully independent operation of the D and E stations in order to enhance nano-scale scanning-probe capabilities essential for APS-U